It is not recommended to go in a hot tub with a tampon because the heat can increase the risk of Toxic Shock Syndrome (TSS).

 It’s generally not a good idea to wear tampons in a hot tub.

 The high temperatures can cause the top wear a tampon, to break down and release toxins into the water.
+Additionally, leaving tampons in for more than eight hours can increase the risk of toxic shock syndrome (TSS).

 This can potentially lead to infections or other health problems.